Coaching and Mentoring

 If you want to train as a coach and mentor, you need to take a good, impartial look at yourself to see if you've got what it takes.

-Remember earlier we said that everyone seems to getting on the coaching and mentoring bandwagon?
+Remember earlier we said that everyone seems to be getting on the coaching and mentoring bandwagon?
 Well, we feel pretty strongly that a lot of them should get off.
 Having said that, the profession is open for good, committed people.

 You may be one of them.